openaps/docs/docs/docs/walkthrough/phase-0/hardware/raspberry-pi.md

 # Hardware information for Raspberry Pi setups

-(**Note:** _If you're defaulting to Raspberry Pi because that's what you've seen pictures or heard stories of - you should also check out the Edison-based rig page for details on a smaller, more mobile friendly option.
+(**Note:** _If you're defaulting to Raspberry Pi because that's what you've seen pictures or heard stories of - you should also check out the Edison-based setup instructions for details on a smaller, more mobile friendly option.
 A Pi/TI stick rig is a good "at home" rig, but most people want the smallest, which is an Edision/Explorer Board rig [(pictured here)](https://twitter.com/danamlewis/status/776248916077522944?ref_src=twsrc%5Etfw) that they can slip in their pocket.
-The [next page](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/hardware/edison.html) has the Edison required hardware._)
+The [next page](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/hardware/edison.html) has the Edison required hardware._ The Edison/Explorer Board setup is the main community-supported setup moving forward after March 2017.)

 The Raspberry Pi (RPi) is a credit-card sized single-board computer.
 The RPi primarily uses Linux kernel based operating systems, which must be installed by